 - 1. Open a website or search an online database.
 If a database, open the full record for the item you would like to capture. - 2.
-Click on the Zotero icon to the right of your browser's URL/search box (depending on what the Zotero Connector can identify on the page the icon might be a book, a folder, a page, or a PDF [see the Zotero and PDFs section below for more on importing PDFs]). - 3.
+Click on the Zotero Connector icon depending on what the Zotero Connector can identify on the page the icon might be a book, a folder, a page, or a PDF (see the Zotero and PDFs section below for more on importing PDFs). - 3.
 A small dialog box will pop-up confirming what it is saving and where.
-Use the expand arrow (top-right), choose a Collection (Zotero folder) and click Done.
+Use the expand arrow (top-right) to choose a Zotero collection (folder) and click Done.
 If the page you are on gives the folder icon, clicking on the folder will bring up a list of potential references to save.
 Select the ones you require and click OK. - 4.
 Go to Zotero to view the newly added reference(s).